-Parents and learning coaches play a vital role in the success of our students.
-We want each of you to use all the resources that are provided to support your students.
-Use the parent-student handbook to become familiar with the policies and procedures of our school.
-Most importantly, read all emails, monitor the progress of your student(s), and communicate with our teachers as often as necessary.
+Parents and Learning Coaches play a vital role in our students' success.
+We encourage you to make full use of all the resources available to support your student's journey.
+Please refer to the parent-student handbook to familiarize yourself with our school's policies and procedures.
+Most importantly, we urge you to read all communications, monitor your student's progress, and reach out to our teachers whenever necessary.

-We will adhere to our mission statement of creating a supportive learning environment.
-I challenge every student to meet and when possible exceed the expectations that have been established for you.
-We ask that you give your best and embrace the support of our staff as needed.
+We are committed to our mission of providing an exemplary, individualized, and engaging educational experience.
+We challenge every student to meet-and when possible, exceed-the expectations set before them.
+We ask that each of you give your best effort and embrace the support offered by our staff.

-Finally, it is our desire to be the best.
-We cannot be the best without all of us giving our best.
-We will use engaging class connect sessions, effective communication, and the creative minds of all stakeholders to assist our students as they grow into academically sound individuals.
-I look forward to working with each of you.
-Let's have a great school year!
+Finally, we strive to be the best, and achieving this goal requires all of us to give our best.
+Through engaging class connect sessions, effective communication, and the creative contributions of all stakeholders, we will guide our students as they grow into well-rounded, academically sound individuals.

+We look forward to a wonderful year of growth, learning, and achievement together.
+Let's make it a great school year!